sjjamsa/pysss2/README.md

 # pysss2 #
 Python tools to interact with Serpent2 Monte Carlo code

+*Pysss2 C-side code is expected to be released with Serpent 2.1.32*.
+Until then, the Serpent 2 development version is needed.

-The key resource at the moment is the **GUI to inspect Serpent2 geometries interactively**.
+The key resource at the moment is the **GUI to inspect Serpent 2 geometries interactively**.
 The program allows interactive plotting of various cross sections: xy, xz or yz slices.
 The plot limits and the number of pixels can be chosen and the resulting figures can be saved.

 ## Usage (buttons on the right) ##